JackGraymer/Recursion-Project-TOP/README.md

 ## Recursion

 Project from The Odin Project (TOP) to the assignments of recursion, solving a fibonacci sequence and the MergeSort algorithm.
+Simple webpage to display the results.
+The page is interactive, using the terminal to play with the results.
+Instructions are available in the Legend of the page, at the bottom.

 ## Assignments